hernoufM/digodoc-search-api/README.md

 make db_downgrade
 ```

 > Warning : Passing to version 0 delete all entries in DB.
-You will be forced then to refill tables with <!-- TODO: link to digodoc index api --> index api.
+You will be forced then to refill tables with [Index API](https://github.com/OCamlPro/digodoc-index-api).

 ## Api viewer